Customized Corner to Corner Pictorial Afghans and Scarves

 Obviously there is a lot of work involved here and this service is not free.
-However, her prices because she sells in volume are exceptionally reasonable through ETSY with PayPal accepted as a form of payment.
+However, her prices, because she sells in the volume, are exceptionally reasonable through ETSY with PayPal accepted as a form of payment.

-- Once purchased, you will be prompted to instantly download the pattern your purchased.
+- Once purchased, you will be prompted to instantly download the pattern you’re purchased.

 If you are interested to view her fun gallery of pre-made patterns that are already available, you can visit her website called C2C Graphs.